Original Hildegard recipe for 45 years

 Hildegard lived from a place of deep inner insight.
 For her, it was clear: If you understand yourself, if you see through your inner movements, you live more consciously—and more freely.

-Mental strength doesn’t mean always being stable.
+Mental strength doesn’t mean always being steady.
 It means being honest with yourself.
-Knowing your own limits.
+Knowing your limits.
 Living your own truth—even if it’s quiet.

 7. Nurture your creativity and joy for life

-For Hildegard, life wasn’t just about enduring—it was an expression of divine creativity.
+For Hildegard, life wasn’t just about enduring—it was an expression of divine creative power.
 Music, art, dance, colors, scents—all of these open the heart.

 When you’re creative, you’re connected to your source.
 And that nourishes not just your soul, but also strengthens your mind.
-Joy for life isn’t a side note—it’s medicine.
+Joy for life isn’t a side note—it’s an important part of a fulfilled life.

 8. Find your rhythm

-Hildegard lived in tune with nature—and her monastic rituals.
+Hildegard lived in tune with nature—and with her monastic rituals.
 This rhythm gave structure, calm, and focus.
-Even today: When you move in harmony with natural rhythms, you live healthier.
+Even today: When you move in harmony with natural rhythms, you live more consciously.

 Getting up early, eating regularly, planning breaks, making time for silence—these aren’t restrictions, but supportive structures.
-A steady rhythm is like solid ground beneath your feet.
+A steady rhythm is like solid ground under your feet.

 9. Feel your connection to something greater